AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

    password, ssh private key), sensitive data and files.

 #.
 You shall immediately report any known or suspected security breach
-   or misuse of Triton cluster or credentials to the `cluster support team <help>`.
+   or misuse of Triton cluster or credentials to the :doc:`cluster support team <help>`.

 #.
 Use of the cluster is at your own risk.
 There is no guarantee that